 What Medications Are Used to Treat Cocaine Addiction?

-The reason that detoxification is an important step in the addiction recovery process is because it affords a patient with a period of time to overcome the physical side of addiction, ensuring that he or she isn’t trying to deal with withdrawal symptoms while participating in individual counseling, group therapy, and other treatments.
+The reason that detoxification is an important step in the addiction recovery process is because it affords a patient a period of time to overcome the physical effects of stopping using cocaine, ensuring that he or she isn’t trying to deal with withdrawal symptoms while participating in individual counseling, group therapy, and other treatments.
 Since the experience of withdrawal would hinder a patient’s ability to concentrate on and benefit from these treatments, detoxification is a necessary first step; however, individuals who suffer from a more intense cocaine addiction or who have been addicted to cocaine for an exceptionally long period of time might need the aid of certain medications to alleviate withdrawal symptoms, affording them a level of comfort as they detox.

 Does Cocaine Rehab Actually Work?

-When an individual uses cocaine, the drug reaches the brain and causes an immense imbalance in the individual’s neurochemistry.
-In particular, cocaine causes a flood of dopamine, which is a neurotransmitter associated with feelings of happiness and pleasure.
-When this happens naturally, individuals experience short bursts of dopamine to cause pleasant feelings, but cocaine unnaturally boosts dopamine levels in the brain.
-As the brain adjusts to having elevated dopamine levels much of the time, the individual begins to experience discomfort when he or she is unable to consume cocaine, which is how withdrawal symptoms occur.
+When an individual uses cocaine, the drug reaches the brain and causes an immense imbalance in the individual’s neuro-chemistry.
+Cocaine causes a flood of dopamine, which is a neurotransmitter associated with feelings of happiness and pleasure.
+When this happens naturally, individuals experience short bursts of dopamine to cause pleasant feelings.
+However, cocaine unnaturally boosts dopamine levels in the brain.
+As the brain adjusts to having elevated dopamine levels much of the time, it builds up a tolerance to the brain – causing a higher dosage of cocaine to receive the same effects.
+The individual begins to experience discomfort when he or she is unable to consume cocaine, which is how withdrawal symptoms occur.

-The detoxification period sees the patient’s neurochemistry stabilize with the brain reacclimating to normal dopamine levels, at which point he or she will be experiencing little to no physical withdrawal symptoms.
+The detoxification period sees the patient’s neuro-chemistry stabilize while brain re-acclimates to normal dopamine levels.
+At this point, he or she will be experiencing little to no physical withdrawal symptoms.
 If an individual were to attempt to detox on his or her own, it’s often the case that the intensity of untreated withdrawal symptoms serve as strong motivation to continue using cocaine rather than to endure the withdrawal symptoms.
-In other words, cocaine rehabs help individuals to stop using cocaine without being coerced into continued use of the drug due to the experience of untreated withdrawal.
+In other words, cocaine rehab helps individuals to stop using cocaine without being coerced into continued use of the drug due to the experience of untreated withdrawal.